 You may also like these easy corn recipes:

 - 1/2-1 teaspoon kosher salt*

-- Place ears seam side up in baking dish and bake at 350 for thirty minutes.
+- Place ears seam side up in a baking dish and bake at 350 for 30 minutes.

-- Allow to sit for five minutes before carefully opening just the top.
-Serve in foil.
+- Allow them to sit for five minutes before carefully opening just the top.
+Serve in the foil.